(interferon gamma-1b) Subcutaneous Injection

-ACTIMMUNE® (Interferon gamma-1 b), a biologic response modifier, is a single-chain polypeptide containing 140 amino acids.
-Production of ACTIMMUNE (interferon gamma 1 b) is achieved by fermentation of a genetically engineered Escherichia coli bacterium containing the DNA which encodes for the human protein.
+ACTIMMUNE (Interferon gamma-1b), an interferon gamma, is a single-chain polypeptide containing 140 amino acids.
+Production of ACTIMMUNE is achieved by fermentation of a genetically engineered Escherichia coli bacterium containing the DNA which encodes for the recombinant protein.
 Purification of the product is achieved by conventional column chromatography.
-ACTIMMUNE (interferon gamma 1 b) is a highly purified sterile solution consisting of non-covalent dimers of two identical 16,465 dalton monomers; with a specific activity of 20 million International Units (IU)/mg (2x106 IU per 0.5 mL) which is equivalent to 30 million units/mg.
+ACTIMMUNE is a highly purified sterile solution consisting of non-covalent dimers of two identical 16,465 Dalton monomers; with a specific activity of 20 million International Units/mg (2x106 International Units/0.5 mL) which is equivalent to 30 million units/mg.

-ACTIMMUNE (interferon gamma 1 b) is a sterile, clear, colorless solution filled in a single-use vial for subcutaneous injection.
-Each 0.5 mL of ACTIMMUNE contains: 100 mcg (2 million IU) of Interferon gamma-1 b formulated in 20 mg mannitol, 0.36 mg sodium succinate, 0.05 mg polysorbate 20 and Sterile Water for Injection.
-Note that the above activity is expressed in International Units (1 million IU/50mcg).
-This is equivalent to what was previously expressed as units (1.5 million U/50mcg).
+ACTIMMUNE is a sterile, clear, colorless solution filled in a single-use vial for subcutaneous injection.
+Each 0.5 mL of ACTIMMUNE contains: 100 mcg (2 million International Units) of interferon gamma-1b formulated in disodium succinate hexahydrate (0.37 mg), mannitol (20 mg), polysorbate 20 (0.05 mg), succinic acid (0.14 mg) and Sterile Water for Injection.
+Note that the above activity is expressed in International Units (1 million International Units/50 mcg).
+This is equivalent to what was previously expressed as units (1.5 million units/50 mcg).

 What are the possible side effects of interferon gamma-1b (Actimmune)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using interferon gamma-1b and call your doctor at once if you have any of these serious side effects:

 - fast or uneven heart rate; or